Semiparametric Bayesian Difference-in-Differences: Introduction

-We also provide an extension of our Bayesian procedure, which incorporates robustification via estimated propensity scores and is particularly suited for more complex models, either due to a larger number of continuous covariates or when the underlying conditional mean functions are not smooth.
-Our \textit{Double Robust Bayesian procedure} adjusts the prior and posterior distributions by incorporating an efficient influence function.
-By doing so, we leverage the rich frequentist literature on double-robust estimation, specifically \cite{sant2020doubly} in the DiD framework, without sacrificing many of the desirable properties of the Bayesian approach.
-Under double-robust smoothness conditions, our robust Bayesian procedure satisfies the semiparametric Bernstein–von Mises (BvM) theorem, albeit with a ``bias term" in the posterior.
-Specifically, the resulting posterior distribution depends on the unknown true conditional mean and propensity score functions.
+We also provide a doubly robust version of our Bayesian outcome regression procedure.
+This is well suited for more complex models, either due to a larger number of continuous covariates or when the underlying conditional mean functions are not smooth.
+Our \textit{doubly robust Bayesian procedure} adjusts the prior and posterior distributions closely associated with the efficient influence function of estimating the ATT, in the spirit of \cite{BLY2022}.
+Based on prior adjustment alone, the Bayesian procedure satisfies the semiparametric BvM theorem, albeit with a ``bias term" in the posterior, under double-robust smoothness conditions.
+The resulting posterior distribution depends on the unknown true conditional mean and propensity score functions.
 Our double-robust Bayesian approach addresses this ``bias term" by incorporating an explicit posterior correction.
-Both the prior adjustment and the posterior correction are derived from functional forms closely associated with the efficient influence function of estimating the ATT.
+The general purpose of introducing such robustification shares a similar motivation with the frequentist counterpart of \cite{sant2020doubly}.
+We stress that the construction of both the prior adjustment and the posterior correction is unique to the semiparametric Bayesian structure.
+In addition, the new BvM theorem allows one to consider the non-Donsker class.